unicoq/unicoq/README.md

 The option `Set Munify Aggressive` activates the strong `Meta-DelDeps` rule to remove dependencies of meta-variables (see the paper for details).

+The option `Set Munify Super Aggressive` activates specialization of a meta-variable to its instance arguments (in case it is of function type).
+Implies Aggressive.
+Such arguments can be pruned afterwards to fall back into HOPU.

 The option `Set Munify Use Hash` enables the use of a hash table to record unification failures, improving time performance but consuming more memory.